qrthey/tf-sources-updater/readme.md

 ensure 'repo' root scope is selected to get API access to private repositories that your account has access to.

-The updater will atm crash with a 404 exception received from githubs API when you try to fetch tags for a hidden repository that you fail to authenticate for.
+If the tool receives an error from the github API it will report to standard out which account/repository failed, after which execution stops.

 ## Running the updater
-Use the following shell command.
+Use the following shell command to update all referenced github urls with a tag to the latest tag for the repository.

     $ clojure -X tf-sources/update-references :dir '"/path/to/terraform-stack-root"'